-A face product containing 0.3% Capryloyl Salicylic Acid was applied to the face and eye contour of 49 subjects twice a day for 4 weeks.
-The group included subjects with sensitive skin, sensitive eyes, non-sensitive eyes, and contact lenses wearers.
-Observations were recorded before application and at least 10 min after the first application and the last application, respectively.
+A face product containing 0.3% Capryloyl Salicylic Acid was applied to the face and eye contour of 49 subjects twice a day for 4 weeks.4 The group included subjects with sensitive skin, sensitive eyes, non-sensitive eyes, and contact lenses wearers.
+According to the authors, "observations were recorded before application and at least 10 min after the first application and the last application respectively."
 Microscopic examinations of ocular and periocular structures revealed no appearance of ocular physical signs or palpebral signs.
 Colorimetric examinations of the cornea and the conjunctiva revealed a maximal corneal index of 0.50% and a maximal conjunctival index of 0%, indicating an absence of toxicity to the conjunctiva and a very slight toxicity to the cornea.
 Clinical examinations revealed an ocular irritation rate of 0.03% and an ocular comfort rate of 99.83%.
 Additionally, the product did not induce any pathology that was specific to contact lenses wearers.
-It was concluded that the face product yielded good ocular safety

-An eye contour product containing 0.3% Capryloyl Salicylic Acid was applied to the face and eye contour of 50 subjects twice a day for 4 weeks.
-The group included subjects with sensitive eyes, non-sensitive eyes, and contact lenses wearers.
+An eye contour product containing 0.3% Capryloyl Salicylic Acid was applied to the face and eye contour of 50 subjects twice a day for 4 weeks.4 The group included subjects with sensitive eyes, non-sensitive eyes, and contact lenses wearers.
 Observations were recorded before application and at least 10 min after the first application and the last application, respectively.
 The product induced moderate ocular burning in 1 subject with sensitive eyes, and slight ocular stinging in 1 contact lenses wearer.
 Biomicroscopic examinations of ocular and periocular structures revealed 2 bilateral occurrences of bulbar conjunctival redness in 2 subjects.
 Colorimetric examinations of the cornea and the conjunctiva revealed a maximal corneal index of 0% and a maximal conjunctival index of 0%, indicating an absence of toxicity to the conjunctiva and very slight toxicity to the cornea.
 Clinical examinations revealed an ocular irritation rate of 0.04% and an ocular comfort rate of 99.88%.
 Additionally, the product did not induce any pathology that was specific to contact lenses wearers.
-It was concluded that the eye contour product yielded good ocular safety.